multiparty/conclave/README.rst

 Dependencies
 ------------

 Conclave requires a Python 3.x environment.
-On Ubuntu (14.04+), installing the `python3`, `python3-pystache`, and `python3-nose` should get everything that's needed.
+On Ubuntu (14.04+), installing the `python3`, `python3-pystache` should get everything that's needed.

 Testing
 -------